Skip to main content

 The Essentials of House Property Tax

-When a property is used for business or profession, it is taxed as "income from business and profession."
-Costs for upkeep and repairs are deductible as company expenses.
+When a property is used for business or a profession by the owner, it is taxed as "income from business and profession."
+In those cases, costs for upkeep and repairs are deductible as operational business expenses rather than house property deductions.
 House property taxes are levied on various types of properties, such as:

-The only people who live in a self-occupied home are the owner's family.
+1. Self-occupied Housing Property: The only people who live in a self-occupied home are the owner's family.
 This includes properties used by the taxpayer or their immediate family, such as spouse, children, or parents, without any rental income.
-For income tax purposes, an unoccupied residential property is regarded as self-occupied.
+For tax purposes, an unoccupied residential property is also regarded as self-occupied if it remains vacant due to the owner's employment in a different city.

 Deductions Under Section 24

-3. Loan Interest Deductions: The interest on home loan taken for buying, fixing, constructing, rebuilding or renewing a property is deductible from taxes under Section 24.
+• Loan Interest Deductions: The interest on a home loan taken for buying, fixing, constructing, rebuilding or renewing a property is deductible from taxes under Section 24(b).
+For a self-occupied property, this deduction is capped at ₹2,00,000 per year and is strictly limited to the Old Tax Regime; it cannot be claimed under the default New Tax Regime

 Exemptions Under Section 24